 There are four factors that determine the accuracy of a dog DNA test:

 - the number of markers used,

 We use the Illumina® Infinium® XT genotyping chip to examine 100,000 carefully curated DNA locations (genetic markers) and cross-reference them with our extensive breed database.
 Our proprietary DNA analysis algorithm (which we’re continually improving) then evaluates each dog’s unique combination of genetic markers to identify their potential pedigree.

 How large is your database and why is this important?

 To identify a dog’s breed mix, we compare their DNA to that of other dogs in our database.
 So, the bigger our database, the more accurate our results.
-And after testing more than two million dogs, we’re proud to have the largest database in the world.
+And after testing more than 2.5 million dogs, we’re proud to have the largest database in the world.
 Also, our tests screen for more than 350 breeds, types, and varieties.
 You can find a full list of the breeds covered here.

 Why is an accredited laboratory crucial for accuracy?

 We partner with Neogen Genomics to ensure that we’re obtaining quality results from our tests and to create an accurate map of each dog’s health.
 With the world’s most experienced dog DNA testing team, the lab processes more than 1.5 million samples from various sources every year.

 When it comes to analyzing our DNA samples, we use U.S. laboratories that are compliant with current American Animal Hospital Association (AAHA) guidelines, accredited by both American Association for Laboratory Accreditation (A2LA) and the United States Department of Agriculture (USDA), and certified by the International Organization for Standardization (ISO) 17025 (“General requirements for the competence of testing and calibration laboratories”) .
 These accreditations are crucial for accuracy because they help ensure proper quality control.